deathworlders/online/content/books/deathworlders/chapter-54-here-be-dragons.md

 “Ugh, you are a *double* butt today!”
 Allison griped at him, drawing a giggle from the boys.
 No doubt they’d be using that one later.

 “Ooh!
-Him and Claire are a thing, now.”
-Xiù said.
+Him and Claire are a thing, now,” Xiù said.

 “About time!
 What finally gave?”